SAP-samples/cloud-extension-html5-sample/mission/cloud-connector/README.md

 ## Introduction

-In this section we setup the SAP Cloud Connector and create the certificate for secure connection with Principal Propagation to the SAP S/4HANA system by establishing a trusted relationship between them.
+The Cloud Connector is the tool to establish a secure connection between your SAP S/4HANA system and SAP BTP.

+This section contains the following steps:
+* Install the Cloud Connector
+* Configure certificates for Cloud Connector.
+* Set up trust between Cloud Connector and the SAP S/4HANA system
+* Configure your SAP S/4HANA system for Principal Propagation.

 **Persona:** SAP S/4HANA Administrator